Sport and Exercise Psychologist Job Description, Key Duties and Responsibilities

 Sport and exercise psychologists help athletes with the psychological aspects of sport, building up confidence and motivation and helping them to reach their potential.

-This post provides detailed information on the sport and exercise psychologist job description, including the key duties, tasks, and responsibilities they commonly perform.
+This post provides detailed information on the sport and exercise psychologist job description, including the key duties, tasks, and responsibilities they commonly perform, as well as a template employers can use.

 It also highlights the major requirements they may be expected to fulfill to be hired for the sport and exercise psychologist role by most employers.